 Your Making Tax Digital questions

 VAT-registered businesses must comply with MTD already.
 The schedule above shows that more and more businesses will eventually get scooped up, so start thinking about how you’ll make your business compliant now.

 Everybody’s needs and preferences differ so we can’t give a simple answer to this.
 However, most modern cloud accounting packages will have you MTD-ready out of the box.
 HMRC also has a tool to help you find compatible software.

 Do sole traders need to go digital?

-	At present, there is no obligation for sole traders in general to comply with MTD unless they are VAT-registered (and until April 2022 their turn over is £85,000 or more a year).
-Many sole traders will find themselves obliged to comply with MTD from April 2023 when MTD for ITSA begins.
-However, you should start thinking about compliance now as April 2023 is not far away.
+At present, only sole traders who are VAT registered are required to comply with MTD.
+Many sole traders and landlords (where gross income from both sources is in excess of £10,000) will find themselves obliged to comply with MTD from April 2024 when MTD for ITSA begins.
+However, you should start thinking about compliance now as April 2024 is not far away.

 Still got questions about MTD?